wlsf82/materialize-protractor/README.md

 # materialize-protractor
-Sample project to create protractor tests in websites developed using materializecss.
+Sample project to demonstrate protractor tests created for websites developed using materializecss.

 To install the project dependencies, run: